sbperceptron/neuralnet-notes/README.md

 RNNs such as LSTM sequence model used to model relationship between sequences and other sequences rather than fixed inputs.

-Reinforcement learning for making autonomous systems learn to perform tasks by trial and error
+Reinforcement learning for making autonomous systems learn to perform tasks by trial and error.